evoldoers/biomake/README.md

  * the target/output
  * dependencies
- * a prolog goal, enclosed in {}s, that is called to determine values
+ * a Prolog goal, enclosed in `{}`s, that is called to determine values
  * the command

-In this case, the prolog goal succeeds with 9 solutions, with 3 different values for X and Y. If we type:
+In this case, the Prolog goal succeeds with 9 solutions, with 3 different values for X and Y. If we type:

     biomake align-platypus-coelocanth.tbl